Here’s a list for the baseball history fans: we pick the greatest ballplayers born each year since 1861.

 Walter Johnson, 1887

 “From the first time I held a ball, it settled in the palm of my right hand as though it belonged there and, when I threw it, ball, hand and wrist, and arm and shoulder and back seemed to all work together.” — Walter Johnson

-Johnson’s statistical record is so overwhelming, that even more than 100 years after his debut, he can legit be considered in the conversation as the best pitcher ever.
+Johnson’s statistical record is so overwhelming, that even more than 100 years after his debut, he belongs at the start of any conversation of baseball’s best all-time pitcher.
 Others came along who threw as hard or harder.
 But Johnson was the first to throw as hard as he did frequently.
-Others had great control and mastery of all their pitches, but until Johnson, no pitcher who made batters afraid with his speed also had such great off-speed pitches.
+Others had great control and mastery of all their pitches, but until Johnson, no fastball pitcher also featured such a great off-speed pitch.

 Tris Speaker, 1888

 Tris Speaker has the best defensive statistics of any outfielder in history.
 He led the league in putouts seven times, in double plays ten times, and in assists by a center fielder eight times.
 Which is to say he caught more balls and made more great plays than any outfielder ever did.